christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Galata in Classical Anatolia was settled by the Gauls.
 Galatia bordered the Bosphorus, and Julius Caesar/Asander was king of this region.
 The king of Galatia during this time was Asander's brother-in-law Amyntas of Galatia who ruled an area that streched into India under the alias Amyntas Nikator.

+Lucan's 'Pharsalia or De Bello Civili (On the Civil War)' mentions that the Gauls in Galatia worshiped a deity called Esus/Hesus/Iesus.

 Suetonius, in 'Divus Julius' (84.:1) states that there were an inordinate amount of jews at Julius Caesars funeral and they even burned their jewellery in mourning.
 Josephus also frequently mentions the benefits conferred to jews by Julius Caesar (Anti.
 Jud. xiv.
 14, 15, 16).

-Records show that the Gauls in Galatia were Druid and they worshiped a deity called Esus/Hesus/Iesus.
-This is another piece of evidence that shows Julius Caesar (I-Zeus) was a Celtic deified king.
+Julius Caesar aka Asander of Bosphorus (I-Zeus) was a Celtic deified king.

 This is why several descendants of Roman aristocrats described themselves as 'jewish' despite being ethnically Celtic Gauls or Aryan Sarmatians.
 For example, Ptolemy (Alexander) bar Menneus/Ptolemy X Alexander I (Simon Boethus) played the role of judaen high priest, Mark Antony played the role of King Herod.
 Izates of Monobazus (Jesus ben Gamala/Gamaliel aka Jesus ben Sapphias) and Amyntas Nikator aka Amyntas of Galatia (Jesus ben Fabus) played the role of rabbis, Tiberius Gemellus who was a grandson of Emperor Tiberius and a cousin of Emperor Caligula was rabbi Gamaliel/St. Gamaliel, Aquila of Sinope aka Onkelos who was a nephew of emperor Hadrian, Titus Flavian Clemens who was a cousin of the emperor Domitian aka 'Clement of Rome' was Ketia bar Shalom, Rabbi Meir who was the grandson of emperor Nero, Philo of Alexandria was 'Philo the Jew', her brother-husband Tiberius Julius Alexander identified as Jewish, etc. 'Jew' at the time meant Celtic Druid of the Iudii or Iudaei tribe.